Hank Bachmeier

-Hank Bachmeier (born July 14, 1999) is an American professional football quarterback.
+William Hank Bachmeier (born July 14, 1999) is an American professional football quarterback for the Alpine Rams of the American Football League Europe.
 He played college football for the Boise State Broncos, Louisiana Tech Bulldogs, and Wake Forest Demon Deacons.

 Early life

 Bachmeier was born to Michael and April Bachmeier, and was home-schooled until high school.

-High school career

 Bachmeier attended Murrieta Valley High School in Murrieta, California.
 As a four-year starter, he amassed 13,150 passing yards along with 2,190 rushing yards, totaling 15,340 all-purpose yards.
 He passed for 156 touchdowns and threw 30 interceptions while running for 32 more touchdowns, totaling 188 combined touchdowns.
 Bachmeier was rated by both 247Sports and Scout as a four-star recruit coming out of high school.
 He verbally committed to Boise State University in May 2018, officially signed in December and then enrolled in January 2019.
 He noted his relationships and offensive scheme, in addition to Boise State's ability to develop players and the city of Boise as reasons for choosing Boise State.